-- Certificates.
-HTs / Principals, DSLs and member of Recruitment team including those directly supporting schools should read Part 3 of KCSIE2022 guidance dedicated to Safer Recruitment. - 6.144.
+- 7.146.
 Each Education location maintains a Single Central Record (SCR).
 This covers all staff including supply teaching and teacher trainees, agency care staff as well as multisite managers and members of the proprietor body.
-This is regularly audited by the school/college SLT and available for inspection. - 6.145.
+This is regularly audited by the school/college SLT and available for inspection. - 7.147.
 For agency workers we obtain written confirmation that all checks have been completed, in line with safer recruitment from the employment business that is supplying the member of agency staff.
+All

-All Locations must ensure that an agreement exists between the Location and the agency to confirm that, in the event of there being a disclosure on a DBS certificate, the Location will have sight of the certificate before that person can begin work at the home/school/college. - 6.146.
-All Locations must check the identity of any person deemed 'supply' or 'agency' staff separately to the agency. - 6.147.
+Locations must ensure that an agreement exists between the Location and the agency to confirm that, in the event of there being a disclosure on a DBS certificate, the Location will have sight of the certificate before that person can begin work at the home/school/college.

+- 7.148.
+All Locations must check the identity of any person deemed 'supply' or 'agency' staff separately to the agency. - 7.149.
 Where other Cambian staff (e.g. care staff) work on the same site as a school they must be subject to the same recruitment regulations and procedures as the education staff.